rwitzel/camel-demo/etc/features.md

 * limit the number of files processed
 * split and aggregate (weird java syntax? a look at the XML syntax helps!)
 * bind CSV rows to Object

-* bean method binding: parameter binding is good
+* bean method binding: parameter binding is good (service activator pattern)

-* templates: send a mail regarding the weights
+* templates: to create the sql

-* split
-* aggregation

 * unit of work